lacordony/lacordony.github.io/_posts/2019-07-13-svg-library.md

 The business needs was to be able to draw some shapes on documents and attached them to notes in an approval process.

-You just have the front-part here, sorry if the visual is ugly they already had a front-end application, my job was just to provide them a library for the application.
+You just have the front-part here, sorry if the visual is ugly they already had a front-end application and a design, my job was just to provide them a library for the application.
+So I simulated an interface for my tests and to show how the library works.
+Fun fact, for the last screenshot, I used a screenshot from "This Is the Police" video game just to show you an example with a background behind.
+Really good game by the way.

 #### Technologies